bonohu/REI/README.md

+# AOE(All of gene Expression)

-Project to make index for RNA Expression database(ArrayExpress).
+Project to maintain index for gene expression data (ArrayExpress).

-Scripts to extract metadata from ArrayExpress ftp site and data extracted.
+Scripts to extract metadata from ArrayExpress and SRA ftp site.